Kin-Zhang/carla-expert/README.md

 ```

 ## Running
-the default one is mmfn, please remember to change the path! or open the config to change the path!!
+the default one is auto with Kin's modification, please remember to change the path! or [open the config](team_code/config/collect.yaml) to change the path!!

+Notice the CARLA will start automatically with this script.

 ```bash
 python team_code/run_collect.py carla_sh_path=${CARLA_ROOT}/CarlaUE4.sh absolute_path=${CODE_FOLDER}
 ```